camilocorreaUdeA/go-training/A_tour_of_Go/Basic_types_and_Variables.md

 * Reference type: Pointers, slices, maps, functions, and channels come under this category.
 * Interface type

 Here, we will discuss Basic Data Types in the Go language.
-The Basic Data Types are further categorized into three subcategories which are:
+The Basic type category is divided into three subcategories which are:

    * Numbers
    * Booleans